-If you can't find a suitable stereo receiver with sub output, then your other options are to buy a 5.1 AV receiver and just connect it to a front left/right pair and subwoofer - or to buy a home-theater-in-a-box-system (HTiB).
+If either of those options aren't right for you, then other options are to buy a 5.1 AV receiver and just connect it to a front left/right pair and subwoofer - or to buy a home-theater-in-a-box-system (HTiB).

 A few all-in-one home theater systems come with a 2.1 speaker configuration and these can be an easy way to improve the sound in your room and beef-up the low-end.

 If you haven't got enough space for a full surround sound speaker system, then a good compromise can be a 3.1 speaker system.